-A Nevis Offshore Trust is one of the worlds leading Trust formation structures, along with the Cook Islands, is largely due to Nevis’s formidable asset protection legislation.
+A Nevis Trust is one of the worlds leading Trust formation structures, along with the Cook Islands, is largely due to Nevis’s formidable asset protection legislation.

 As a result asset protection trust companies have become a major attraction for the tiny island with much of its offshore formation services largely revolving around Trust formation or the set up of a Nevis LLC which can have many similar aspects to a Asset Protection Trust.

 The Nevis Trust is open to individuals and corporate entities form all backgrounds, with little restriction on the companies formation structure.

 Beneficiaries or settlers must, however be non-residents an can not include local real estate.
 A Nevis Trust must be annually renewed and exists for a lifetime of 120 years

 The most effective Trust Formation structure is when a Nevis LLC is held by a Trust.
 This makes the Trust the wonder of the LLC which you the client would be the beneficial owner/manager

 A Nevis Trust can hold not only a Nevis offshore bank accounts but an account from anywhere in the world.

 Nevis Trust Legislation protects the settlor and beneficiary from fraudulent claims by imposing significant barriers from attempting to gain access.
 Only the most willful of creditors would be able to make a claim against it.

 If there is any legal claim against the Trust, a 100,000 USD bond must be played by the creditor before the claim is made, and will be risked in losing it if the Ministry feels it is a fishing attempt